Akeldamaa/Cat-A-Log/README.md

 ## File Structure

 The project is broken down into the following directories:
-  - Frontend - Contains the client part of the app built with React
+  - Frontend - contains the client part of the app built with React
-  - Backend - Contain the server part of the app built with Django
+  - Backend - contains the server part of the app built with Django

 ## Setup